DLT Office Near Me: Find Your Nearest DLT Office in Thailand

 DLT Website Office Locator

 The official DLT website at dlt.go.th includes a directory of all offices nationwide.
 Navigate to the contact or office locations page (usually under เกี่ยวกับกรม or ติดต่อเรา).
 The directory lists each provincial office and its branch offices with full addresses, phone numbers, and sometimes fax numbers.
 The information is primarily in Thai, so you may need to use Google Translate or a Thai-speaking friend to navigate.
-An alternative is the DLT e-Service portal at dlt-eservice.com, which requires you to select an office when booking a queue appointment.
+An alternative is the DLT e-Service portal at eservice.dlt.go.th, which requires you to select an office when booking a queue appointment.
 The dropdown menu lists all available offices by province, giving you a quick reference of what is in your area.
 For the most up-to-date information, the DLT's official Facebook page (กรมการขนส่งทางบก) often posts about temporary closures, relocated offices, or special service events.
 Provincial DLT offices often have their own Facebook pages too, which can be more responsive to questions than the main website.

 Make sure you are properly licensed